 God loves use all, and He can use us for good things, no matter our weakness, when we put lives in His hands.

-Are your writings based on someone you know or events in your on life?
+Are your writings based on someone you know or events in your own life?

 Though the writing deals with anxiety, which I’ve suffered, the story is completely different than my own real life events.

-What books are type of books have most influenced your life as a writer?
+What books or type of books have most influenced your life as a writer?

 Francine Rivers, Lynn Austin, and Charles Martin are Christian authors who’ve proven the power of story to me with their works of fiction.

 Do you have a mentor or writing group?
 How does that impact your work?